aws-samples/aws-comparing-algorithms-performance-mlops-cdk/README.md

     > A: Train both algorithms.<br/>
     > B: Create models out of trained algorithms.<br/>
     > C: Create endpoints configurations and deploy predictions endpoints for both models.<br/>
+    > D: Invoke lambda function to describe the deployed endpoints and wait for the endpoints to become available.
-    > D: Invoke lambda function to perform 3 live predictions using boto3 and the “test” sample taken from the dataset to calculate the average accuracy of each model.<br/>
+    > E: Invoke lambda function to perform 3 live predictions using boto3 and the “test” sample taken from the dataset to calculate the average accuracy of each model.<br/>
-    > E: Invoke lambda function to delete deployed endpoints not to incur any additional charges.<br/>
+    > F: Invoke lambda function to delete deployed endpoints not to incur any additional charges.<br/>
-    > F: Invoke Lambda function to determine which model is having better accuracy in predicting the values.
+    > G: Invoke Lambda function to determine which model is having better accuracy in predicting the values.
 <br/>

 The overall flow of step functions execution can be viewed by referring to the to the step functions definition graph below.<br/>